Wanda and the Alien (TV series)

 Wanda and the Alien is a British animated children's television series based on the book series of the same name by Sue Hendra.

 Overview

-When a young and scared alien crashes with his space rocket into the woods, 5-year old Wanda the little rabbit's world becomes even more interesting and exciting.
+When a young and scared alien crashes with his space rocket into the wood, little rabbit Wanda’s world becomes even more interesting and exciting.
 After a few moments of hesitation, they become best friends in the universe.